 Personnel: travelling, health care and sick leave

-More detailed instructions for employees of the University of Vaasa is available in the intranet (including e.g. practical tips for remote working and teaching).
+More detailed instructions for employees of the University are available from the intranet (including e.g. practical tips for remote working and teaching).

 Please check the instructions of the Finnish authorities: